Our pre-Qingming 2020 West Lake Dragon Well Organic Green Tea is here - and it is sublime!

-A sublime early-spring harvest Dragon Well green tea from West Lake in Hangzhou province, China.
-Dragon Well is one of the most famous green teas of China.
+Dragon Well is one of the most celebrated green teas of China.
 It is also called Long Jing and comes in many grades.
 This one is among the top grades.
-This tea meets all requirements for quality: is from West Lake the best area for Dragon Well, was harvested early spring before Qingming festival (15th day after spring equinox), has a beautiful appearance with each individual tea bud hand-pressed, and the taste is fresh and very satisfying.
+This green tea meets all requirements for quality: is from West Lake the best area for Dragon Well, was harvested early spring before Qingming festival (15th day after spring equinox), has a beautiful appearance with each individual tea bud hand-pressed, and the taste is fresh and very satisfying.

-LEAF: Tender budsets, color recalling the earliest shoots on the tea bush with a lovely vegetal and toasty smell.
+LEAF: Tender budsets, color recalling the earliest shoots on the tea bush with a lovely fresh floral and toasty aroma.

 INFUSED LEAF: Pale green, succulent buds with sweet notes of chestnut.